sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/docker/docker-pro-demo/docker-pro-wsl.md

 If after all you will get issue regarding path permissions, you will need to create a separate user specifically for the docker according to this instructions https://github.com/docker/for-win/issues/3385#issuecomment-571267988

-### Step Four - Add your Developer Licence
+### Step Four - Add your Developer License

-You should have received your free developer licence via email.
-Copy the licence key in the following location from your `\confs\tyk_analytics.conf` file:
+You should have received your free developer license via email.
+Copy the license key in the following location from your `\confs\tyk_analytics.conf` file:

 ```
 "license_key": ""